 - Press music wing for Luka to sing songs, tell other stories, or narrate poems

-- Full user manual on JoJo Learning’s Luka Support Page
+- Please refer to directions and the user manual on JoJo Learning’s Luka Support Page

-- Professionally narrated stories with both male and female human voices
+- Professionally narrate stories with both male and female human voices.

 - When Luka sees a book cover, it recognizes the book and reads as you turn the pages, even out of page order

-- A soft click sound indicates that Luka is done reading a page, and the child can turn to the next page whenever he or she is ready
+- A soft click sound indicates that Luka is done reading a page; turn the page whenever you’re ready

 - Can read books from any angle, as long as the camera is right above the book

 - With the Luka APP, parents and teachers can conveniently record their own narrations for any book.
-This is a great way for kids to hear their familiar voice.
+This is a great way for kids to hear a familiar voice.
+We have not tried this yet, but my friend told me that a few Cantonese-speaking parents use this function.

 - 小心我的小尾巴！ ( Xiǎoxīn wǒ de xiǎo wěibā! / Be careful of my little tail!)